pivotal/docs-platform-automation/docs/before-you-begin/setup-s3-and-resources.md

 Platform Automation users will likely **_NOT_** want to store the following in S3:

-- `.yaml` configuration files - Better suited for git
+- `.yaml` configuration files - Better suited for [git][git]
-- `secrets.yaml` environment and secret files - There are a number of ways to handle these types of files.
-But they should not be stored in S3.
+- `secrets.yaml` environment and secret files - There are a number of ways to handle these types of files, but they should not be stored in S3.
-Check out the [handling secrets guide][secrets-handling] for how to work with these types of files.
+Check out the [Secrets Handling page][secrets-handling] for how to work with these types of files.

 ## How to structure your bucket